-Senate Bill No. 774 amends existing laws in Connecticut concerning the pricing practices of car dealers to enhance consumer protection and transparency.
-The bill requires that any dealer conveyance fee or processing fee be included in the advertised price of a motor vehicle, reversing the current practice that allows these fees to be excluded.
-Additionally, it mandates that these fees be separately stated in advertisements and quotes.
-The bill also prohibits dealers from pre-printing vehicle orders and invoices with optional fees, such as VIN etching, unless these have been specifically ordered by the buyer and clearly itemized.
+Senate Bill No. 774 amends existing laws governing car dealers in Connecticut by introducing new requirements for pricing and advertising practices.
+The bill mandates that any dealer conveyance fee or processing fee must be included in the advertised price of a motor vehicle, a change from current law that allows these fees to be excluded.
+Additionally, the bill requires that these fees be separately stated in advertisements and quotes to ensure transparency for potential buyers.
+It also prohibits dealers from pre-printing vehicle orders and invoices with optional fees, aiming to prevent misleading pricing practices.

 TRA Joint Favorable: 14-62a